CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so appraisal firms leasing office space should be ready to show evidence of coverage.
+• Most commercial leases in New Mexico require proof of general liability coverage, so appraisal firms leasing office space should be ready to show evidence of coverage.

 Common Claims for Appraisal Company Businesses in New Mexico